 One of the problems in making films about top-level sport is the portrayal of high-quality in-game action.

 Understandably, it’s difficult to get actors looking realistic as expert practitioners so the makers of A Shot at Glory decided to go the other way round and try to get a footballer to act.
 To be fair to Ally McCoist, who plays Jackie McQuillan, he’s far from the worst thing in the film but, unfortunately, it’s a heavily-vied-for title.
-Ignore the ratings – this is a fucking atrocious film.
+Ignore the ratings – this is not a good film.

 Robert Duvall, of all people, plays Gordon McLeod, the manager of Kilnockie.
 The Scottish second division side have just taken over by a new owner (Michael Keaton) who wants to move the club to Dublin and has just signed McQuillan.
 His first training session – which apparently takes place at 10am, though the stand lights and floodlights are on – establishes a frostiness with his new boss (the film is set in 2000, despite what the tracksuit top might suggest) and it’s soon revealed that he’s his estranged son-in-law.

 Jackie has come from Arsenal, where he was for two years, having been a Celtic legend before that (McCoist is, of course, a Rangers hero).
 A montage, presented by Andy Gray, provides snippets of his career, and it really is a case of the good, the bad and the ugly.